BenniN/CourseworkSEM/use-cases/use-case-5.md

 ### Preconditions

-Database contains data on capital cities.
+If required, a continent or region must be declared.
+The database must contain the number of people that speak each language in the world.

-### Success End Condition
+### A successful end condition

-Population report is produced.
+A report that accurately shows the number of people that speak each language in the world.

-### Failed End Condition
+### A failed end condition

 No report is produced.
+An inaccurate report is produced.
+The program crashes.

 ### Primary Actor